leaflabs/leaflabs-docs/source/hardware/maple-ret6.rst

 and across the USB, or EXT selectors, depending on whether you're charging the battery via USB cable or barrel jack connector.
 The LED labeled CHRG will light up while the battery is being charged.
-When the battery is finished charging, the LED labeled DONE will also light up.
+When the battery is finished charging, the LED labeled DONE will light up.

 .. _maple-ret6-gpios: